purnaStack/DSA-Practice/README.md

-# 📚 DSA Practice – Complete Roadmap
+# 📚 DSA Practice – Complete RoadMap

 Welcome to my *DSA-Practice* repository.
 This repository contains structured Data Structures & Algorithms (DSA) topics for *interview preparation, problem-solving, and self-study*.
 Each folder includes theory, Python implementations, and a curated list of problems (easy → hard).